Let’s start from the basics and learn how to become a digital nomad, what it means, and how to travel the world working from anywhere.

 To help you brainstorm job ideas, I also wanted to share the jobs that I know of that you can do from anywhere.

 Now that more and more companies appreciate the benefits of contracting freelancers, there are more and more jobs that you can find and get paid by project or by the hours.
 The main one that I can think of is a writer.
 Many websites outsource writers.
 Mainly are in English, but I am sure that any country needs local writers for their sites.
 It’s a matter of understanding where to find them.
 Of any topic.
 So if you are an expert in finance or food, or DIY craft, flooring, painting, you name it, or you are a techy person or an expert of a destination, you can find websites that need writers for their content.
-I just hired somebody to write about California on my blog, and I am working as a travel writer for a company who wants Mexican related content.
+I just hired somebody to write about California on my blog, and I am working as a travel writer for a company that wants Mexican-related content.
 There are many other freelancing jobs, such as photographers, web designers, artists, social media managers, project managers, engineers, to name a few.
 There is a relatively new professional figure that has become very popular among the remote workers’ community, and it is called Virtual Assistant.

 The virtual assistant is basically the person you want to outsource if you want to delegate some aspect of your business that is not your forte to focus on the core business of your company.
 One thing could be social media management and project management or staff coordination, customer service, and e-commerce management, to give you a few examples.